kevin7816/CS100-Project/README.md

  \<[Tran Nguyen](https://github.com/trannguyen28)\>

 # Why is it important or interesting to you?
-> This project is interesting because it explores the realm of AI.
+ This project is interesting because it explores the realm of AI.
 We find it interesting that an algorithm can learn and adapt on its own using the evolutionary process

-# What languages/tools/technologies do you plan to use?
+# Languages/Tools/Technologies
 > (This list may change over the course of the project)
  * C++